 NOTE: You can create your additional information in Microsoft Word and then copy over to additional_info.txt but first you will need to remove any non-unicode characters.
 To do this go to this web service and paste your additional information into the window.
 Click the button "Remove Diacritics" to remove these non-compliant characters, then copy the resultant text into additional_info.txt.
 You will want to give your additional information one last look over after performing this operation to ensure no information has been lost.

-* I added a list of peer-reviewed literature that has already used this dataset that users can reference for additional details.
+* Brittany added a list of peer-reviewed literature that has already used this dataset that users can reference for additional details.

 Step 10: Keywords